dagda1/ember-autosuggest/README.md

 - Specity  a `destination` binding that your selections will be bound to.

 ### Arguments
-- `searchPath` - Specify thie property for each object in the `source` list that will be used to auto suggest, default is `name`.
+- `searchPath` - Specify thie property for each object in the `source` list that will be used to auto suggest, the default is `name`.

 ```
 {{auto-suggest source=controller destination=tags searchPath=make}}

 ```
-- `minChars` - Specify how many characters the user must enter into the input before the search is triggered, default is `0`.
+- `minChars` - Specify how many characters the user must enter into the input before the search is triggered, the default is `0`.

 ```
 {{auto-suggest source=controller destination=tags minChars=0}}
 ```